 It might prove very difficult to find this particular person because you’ll need to find someone who is more or less at the exact same level as you are.
 While you’re looking, there are more things you can do that will have a similar effect as having a partner.

 A good option is to write a trading blog where you lay out all of the things you’re experiencing.
 The people who visit and read your blog will, in turn, write back and challenge you to give coherent answers to everything you’re writing about and dealing with.
 This feedback can bring immense gratification and reward.

 Another option is to teach.
-You don’t have to be a master to go and teach a subject you’re familiar in.
+You don’t have to be a master to go and teach a subject you’re familiar with.
 At any level, you can go and teach people who are below yourself.
-Teaching also provides a platform in which you’re constantly challenged and always pushed to rework your plan in order to sufficiently answer all the questions your students throw at you.
+Teaching also provides a platform in which you’re constantly challenged and pushed to rework your plan to sufficiently answer all the questions your students throw at you.
 If there are any holes in your ideas or way of thinking, they’ll find them and force you to fix them.

 The5%ers let you trade the company’s capital, You get to take 50% of the profit, we cover the losses.
 Get your trading evaluated and become a Forex funded account trader.Get Your Forex Funded Trading Account